christophrunkel/cri_datawrapper/README.md

 The recommended way to install the extension is using Composer.

 Run the following command within your [Composer][1] based TYPO3 project:
+Or install via extension manager

 ```
-composer require ayacoo/ayacoo-soundcloud
+composer require cri/cri_datawrapper
 ```

 ### 2.2 Hints

 #### Output

-For the output, the HTML is used directly from [Soundcloud][4].
+For the output, the HTML is used directly from [Datawrapper].

 #### SQL changes